Middle School Curriculum

 Bible

-The Life of Jesus Christ (7th grade):
+Bible 7 The Life of Jesus Christ:

-In this 8th grade course, students will engage all three strands of our curriculum; however, there will be an emphasis on the practice of spiritual development as a community of students who have a common interest in Christian discipleship.
-Students will be introduced to the exciting story of the first believers through the Book of Acts.
+In this discipleship-focused course, the emphasis is on the practice of spiritual development as a community of students who have a common interest in Christian discipleship.
+Students are introduced to the exciting story of the first believers through the book of Acts.
 We will study closely what happens when people and communities follow Jesus.
-Students in this class will be provided opportunities to step out of the classroom and begin to serve and lead in a variety of interactive assignments which include, but are not limited to, worship, leading devotions, sharing their testimony with their peers, and other spiritual development activities.
-Students interested in taking Bible Discipleship must complete an application and be approved to take this course.
+Students in this class are given opportunities to serve and lead in a variety of interactive assignments which include, but are not limited to, worship, leading devotions, sharing their testimony with their peers, and other spiritual development activities.

 English